Emirate of Derbent: Background

 The first attack on Derbent by an Arab Caliphate was launched in 642 under Suraqa ibn Amr, according to al-Tabari.
 As a result, the city's Sassanid-appointed governor Shahrbaraz surrendered.
 Thereafter the city was used as a base by Arabs during the devastating Arab–Khazar wars.
 In 713–714, Arab general Maslama led an expedition which captured Derbent, reportedly after a resident showed him a secret underground passage.
 The Armenian historian Łewond claims that the Arabs, realizing that they could not hold the fortress, razed its walls.
 Future caliph Marwan II once garrisoned Derbent.
 Asid ibn Zafir al-Sulami and his son Yazid were also once in command of Derbent.
 A commander of Derbent, al-Munajjim al-Sulami (or Najm b.
 Hashim) was executed by Sa'id ibn Salm al-Bahili in 799, which prompted his son Hayyun to mount a revenge raid by the Khazars.
 Maskat was also annexed to governorate after 833.

 History

 The autonomous or independent emirate was formed in 869 by Hashim b.
 Suraqa b.
 Salis b.
 Hayyun, Hayyun's great-grandson, following the Anarchy at Samarra.
 The emirate's politics were influenced by guilds, important tribes and warrior caste (ghazi), often struggling with each other as kingmakers.
 The neighbouring Shirvanshahs also contested the emirs' sovereignty.

 Hashim's rule lasted until 884 was followed by his descendants who continuously fought against the Khazars, the Rus', the Shirvanshahs and Sarir.
 The Hashimid dynasty fell from power in 1075 when Fariburz I annexed Derbent, but soon another dynasty emerged following Saljuq intervention, namely the Aghlabids, named after Aghlab b.
 Ali who was appointed by Seljuk commander Savtegin after his release from Shirvan prison.
 This dynasty was in power c.
 1173 when Akhsitan I defeated emir Bek-Bars b.
 Muzaffar with his cousin George III (r.
 1156–1184), the king of Georgia.

+In 901 AD (288 AH), the Emirate faced a large-scale Khazar raid.
+Emir Muhammad bin Hashim al-Sulami successfully defended the city, relying on the Banu Sulaym tribal garrison which formed the backbone of the Emirate's military power.